ghiarishi/Operating-System-From-Scratch/doc/filesystem-working-notes.md

 Each process, on creation, should set entries `PSTDIN_FILENO` and `PSTDOUT_FILENO` in its PCB's fd table to file structs with the correct flag set.
 This allows for later redirecting stdin/stdout by overwriting the entries in the fd table with file structs linked to files on the FAT filesystem.

+## Standalone

+The standalone completes the demo plan with no "definitely/indirectly/possibly lost" memory leaks.